Shooting Stars and the Promise of Hope

 Once upon a time a popular series called Little Golden Books was published and it forever changed the way we look at children’s literature.

-Many years later, a young prince came to town and forever changed the way we look at those Little Golden Books.
+Many years later, a young prince came to town and forever changed the way we look at Little Golden Books.

 You see the prince was not really a prince, he was a talented and creative artist named Ryan Novelline, (perfect name for a book artist).
 He saw the treasure in those Little Golden Books and began collecting discarded copies.
 When he gathered enough, he took the illustrations, the foil spines, and some golden thread and spun them into this magnificent gown.